Flagler Saints

 The Flagler Saints are the athletic teams that represent Flagler College, located in St. Augustine, Florida, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference since the 2009–10 academic year.

-Flagler competes in seventeen intercollegiate varsity sports.
+Flagler competes in twenty intercollegiate varsity sports.
 Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis, and track and field; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, track and field, and volleyball.
+The Saints also have a cheer team.

 History

 Flagler College was founded in 1968 and its athletics teams started in the 1973–74 academic year.
 The first sports at Flagler were: men's and women's basketball, men's cross country, men's soccer, slow-pitch softball, men's and women's tennis, volleyball and baseball.

 In 1977, Flagler's athletic programs became members of the National Association of Intercollegiate Athletics (NAIA) and in 1990 became charter members of the Florida Sun Conference (now known as The Sun Conference).
 On February 14, 2006, Flagler announced its official move to NCAA Division II and on July 1, 2009, announced its membership in the Peach Belt Conference.